AdobeDocs/app-builder/src/pages/overview/getting_access.md

 **Can I use this with Creative Cloud or Document Cloud?**

 While we hope to be able to add Creative Cloud and Document Cloud use cases, we do not currently support them.
 Right now App Builder is focused on use cases for Adobe Experience Cloud.
-We offer SDKs that make developing for Experience Cloud much easier.

-**Is there a cost for the trial?**

-No. The trial is free to use for the duration of the trial period.

-**How do I get support during the trial?**

-We have an online forum, [Experience League forum](https://adobe.ly/appbuilder-forum), for support questions.
-In addition, when you receive your welcome email you will be asked to setup a meeting with our team so we can help you get up to speed and answer any questions you may have.

-**How long does it take to get access**

-Usually it takes between 1 to 3 days.
-It may take longer depending on the number of requests we have.

-**How can I check if my org is already onboarded to the trial?**

-Just visit the [Adobe Developer Console](/console).
-If you have the button "create project from template" next to the button "create new project" then you are provisioned for App Builder.

-**Will you offer the trial to customers who are not yet Adobe Experience Cloud customers?**

-Yes.
-We are working to provide a trial environment to customers new to Adobe in the future.